-31% live 10 minutes or more 32% citywide
+36% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In Kingsbridge-Riverdale, walking distance to fruits and vegetables is comparable to New York City overall.
-A slightly lower percentage of neighborhood residents are within a five-minute walking distance (47% vs. 49% in NYC).
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In the Northeast Bronx, walking distance to fruits and vegetables is comparable to New York City overall, although a lower percentage live within a five-minute walk (41% vs. 49%).
 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

 Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
-In Kingsbridge-Riverdale, 18% of households receive SNAP benefits, slightly lower than citywide (21%).
+In the Northeast Bronx, one out of every five households receive SNAP benefits, which is the same as citywide.

-In Kingsbridge-Riverdale, the prevalence of childhood obesity is similar to New York City as a whole-more than 1 in 5 children is obese.
-Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 A higher percentage of adults in this neighborhood are obese compared with adults citywide (33% vs 24%).
+In the Northeast Bronx, the prevalence of childhood obesity is similar to NYC as a wholemore than 1 in 5 children is obese.
+Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult overweight and obesity in this neighborhood are also similar to citywide prevalence, with a slightly higher percentage of adults who are above a normal weight.
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-Kingsbridge-Riverdale has a slightly lower prevalence of diabetes than New York City.
+The Northeast Bronx has a slightly lower prevalence of adult diabetes compared with New York City overall.
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.